Ensured everyone receives the care they deserve:

 Individuals with disabilities have a life expectancy up to 20 years shorter.

-We are working to change that
+We worked to change that

-What we do:
+What we did:

-Here’s how it works:
+Here’s how it worked:

 Identify local challenges: People living with disabilities and other community members come together to identify the most pressing barriers people living with disabilities face in accessing health services.